sreecharitha07/Heater_ESP32-IDF/README.md

 3. Temperature is in range 0.1°C to < 30°C , State - Heating  , Heater should be ON , RED LED for Heater and ORANGE LED For state GLOWS.

 <img width="940" height="572" alt="image" src="https://github.com/user-attachments/assets/4c3aa947-8db7-4527-843a-835773c3a428" />

+## 8. CONCLUSION

+This project successfully implements a temperature-based heater control system using the ESP32 development board and the ESP-IDF framework.
+The system continuously simulates temperature readings, detects the current temperature range, and transitions between various states — Idle, Heating, Stabilizing, Target Reached, and Overheat.
+Based on these states, the heater is automatically turned ON or OFF, and LEDs provide clear visual feedback for each condition.

+Serial logging ensures that all temperature values, state transitions, and heater status are monitored in real-time, making the system transparent and easy to debug.
+The use of FreeRTOS enables smooth periodic operation with clear task management.

+Although BLE functionality could not be fully demonstrated in the Wokwi simulation due to platform limitations, the structural BLE advertising logic was designed to broadcast the heater state in a real-world deployment.

+## 9. FUTURE ENHANCEMENTS

+While many of the features listed below are standard in commercial heater control systems, they represent valuable improvements that can be incorporated into this prototype to enhance its real-world functionality, reliability, and usability:

+1. Touchscreen or OLED Display

+   Provide real-time feedback directly on the device using a small screen for displaying temperature and state info.

+2. Data Logging & Analytics

+   Store temperature trends locally (SD card) or remotely (cloud) to analyze heating behavior over time.

+3. Wireless Communication & IoT Integration:

+   Add Bluetooth (BLE) or Wi-Fi to send data to smartphones or IoT platforms like Blynk, ThingsBoard, or Home Assistant.

+   Implement remote control features via mobile apps or cloud dashboards.

+## 10. AUTHOR

+Vasuvandla Sree Charitha
+July 2025